Welcome to Connecticut

 What is the registration process?

-When completing the IRP, you will receive a Cab Card, which serves as proof of your registration.
+When completing the IRP, you will receive a Cab Card, which serves as proof of your registration, as well as IRP Connecticut apportioned tags.
 This card lists your address and vehicle information.
 It includes the jurisdictions your vehicle is welcome to travel to as well as the weight limits within the jurisdiction.
 It’s a useful piece of information that you should have with your truck at all times.

 What else you need